You are here

-Mood Disorders are sometimes misunderstood by people who don’t have direct experience with it.
+Mood disorders are sometimes misunderstood by people who don’t have direct experience with them.
 Because everyone feels “lows” and “highs” from time to time, people who don’t have a mood disorder might get them mixed up with feelings that are a normal part of life.
-Some common myths about Mood Disorders are:
+Some common myths about mood disorders are:

 Myth: Depression means feeling sad.

 Fact: Depression isn’t the same as sadness, and people who have depression don’t always feel “sad”.
 Sometimes depression shows itself through anger, worry, aggression, or apathy (not feeling or caring about anything).
 These feelings may come and go.
 Sometimes people who have depression may even seem “fine” to family and friends.

 Myth: Mood disorders are all in your head.
 People who have a mood disorder just need to pull themselves together.

 Fact: Telling someone with any mental illness to “pull themselves together” is like telling someone with poor eyesight to just try harder to see.
 It just doesn’t work that way.
 There are factors at play when someone has a mood disorder that make it very difficult or impossible to maintain or “control” their mood without help.

 Myth: If a person is depressed, there has to be a reason.